 A few weeks ago, I had installed Unreal Engine 4.22.3 on my system, and it worked flawlessly.
 This week I got a notification that 4.23 has been released.
 I thought I’ll take a look, open the EPIC Launcher and hunt for an update option.
 It wasn’t there.
 I went to the website, found the download button, followed it, and was told that if I had the EPIC Launcher installed, it could all be done from there.
 But how?
 Where’s the upgrade or update button?

 Well folks – here’s the thing: you can’t update Unreal Engine.
 It’s just not done that way.

 Instead, you can install other versions in parallel to the existing version you’ve got installed, and remove versions you no longer need.
-This philosophy is often employed to ensure that current project don’t break when a new version of the engine is released.
+This philosophy is often employed to ensure that current projects don’t break when a new version of the engine is released.
 Very good!
 I love it!
 It’s like how Blender lets you install as many versions side by side as you want.